Tableau Reporting Tool

 It allows you to connect to Data Warehouse and other types of files for live data analysis.
 All dashboards and workbooks created here can be shared publically or locally.

 Based on the publishing option and the connectivity to data sources, the tool falls under two categories:

 Tableau Desktop Personal - in regards to the development features, it is similar to Tableau Desktop.
 This version doesn’t allow online publishing of workbooks but keeps them private so it can only be distributed in Tableau Public or offline.
 The access is limited.

 Tableau Desktop Professional – it provides full access to all kinds of a data type, and it’s ideal for users who want to publish their work in Tableau Server.

 This version of Tableau is designed for cost-effective users who want to share their files with the general public.
 The workbooks created here must be saved to the public cloud of Tableau to be accessed and viewed by anyone.

 They can’t be saved locally, so there’s no privacy as anyone can download and use the files once saved to the cloud.

 This version is used for sharing the visualizations or workbooks designed in the Tableau Desktop across the organization.
 Once the workbook is published in the Tableau Desktop, you can share it in the Tableau Server where licensed users can access and use it.

-Licensed users don’t necessarily need to have the Tableau Server version installed on their device, but only the login credentials.
+Licensed users don’t necessarily need to have the Tableau Server version installed on their device, but only the login credentials and multi-factor authentication, if enabled.
 This will let them check reports via a web browser.
 Tableau Server has high security which is suitable for an efficient sharing of data within the organization.